 Some might argue that women’s hair naturally grows longer than men’s, but this is not true.
 When I was a teen girl and wanted long hair, it never reached past the middle of my back.
 I knew many other girls the same, whereas many men who grow their hair long can see it reach their waistband and beyond.

-JWs always stress that the bible is scientific and meant for everyone around the world, so if Paul says that “nature” gives women longer hair, and JWs themselves want to say that her longer hair is a “natural” sign of her submission, then they need to take into consideration all races and all persons, not just a few.
-Otherwise, these scriptures would not apply to women in those races where men’s hair can grow longer!
+Note, too, that Jehovah’s Witnesses always stress that the bible is supposedly scientifically accurate, and is meant for everyone around the world.
+So, if Paul says that “nature” gives women longer hair and “nature” gives men shorter hair, and Jehovah’s Witnesses themselves want to say that a woman’s longer hair is a “natural” sign of her submission, then they need to take into consideration the scientific fact that men are able to grow long hair, no matter their race!

 Femininity and Long Hair